riya10120/r25-test/README.md

 # Solution
 ## Understanding
-Describe what you understood about the problem.
+Describe what you understood about the problem. parsing.c: Contains functions for parsing SBUS packets and interpolating channel values. serial.c: Contains functions for handling serial communication with SBUS and Sabertooth devices. main.c: The entry point for the application, which integrates the functionalities from parsing.c and serial.c.
+Makefile: Used for automating the build process. i usdertood abt the process for moving rover forward and backward

 ## Thought Process
-After understanding the problem, describe how you decided to proceed towards solving the question.
+After understanding the problem, describe how you decided to proceed towards solving the question. first i figured out  the problem statement and the solution for it and started working on it by cloning the repository i wasnt able to run the code cus i dont have the mmake file

 ## Implementation
 How did you decide to implement your solution.